 Important Public Holidays From Around The World

-Sri Lanka enjoys the highest amount of public holidays in the world, a fact attributed to its multiethnic population and diverse collection of recognized religions.
+With 25 holidays, Sri Lanka enjoys the second highest amount of public holidays in the world, a fact attributed to its multiethnic population and diverse collection of recognized religions.
 Although many public holidays recognize Buddhist customs, there are also holidays in honor of Hindu, Muslim, Catholic, and Christian beliefs.
 Poya day is a Buddhist day of observance that occurs on days of a full moon, once every lunar month.
 Those schedule to work on the numerous public holidays of Sri Lanka are entitled to be paid double the regular rate.